Researchers who monitored people with deep brain stimulation implants for 8 years suggest that the treatment can benefit those with severe depression.

 The symptoms of major depression can be so severe that they greatly diminish a person’s quality of life and ability to carry out day-to-day activities.

-Estimates from the National Institute of Mental Health, one of the National Institutes of Health (NIH), suggest that 4.4% of adults in the U.S. will have bipolar disorder at some point in their lives.
+Estimates from the National Institute of Mental Health, one of the National Institutes of Health (NIH), suggest that

 For the new study, the researchers analyzed data that they had collected over 4–8 years on 28 people participating in an open label clinical trial of deep brain stimulation of SCC for depression that had not responded to other treatments.